 In terms of agriculture, the Initiative sees promotion of agriculture, as an important component for human security, healing and sustainable agriculture.
 In this area, the Initiative analyzes strategies and convenes stakeholders, who might include individuals interested in eliminating hunger, livelihood security, gender equality, healing and reconciliation, and peaceful and inclusive communities - underscoring the 2030 Agenda goals: 1- eradication of poverty; 5- gender equality; 12- responsible consumption; and, 16- peaceful and inclusive societies.

 In terms of co-existence, it creates programs and training, which emphasize a general culture of respect and consequently one less prone to violence.
-In this regard, coexistence may be characterized by degrees of tolerance and mutual respect in a society, including for gender, race, culture and religion.
+In this regard, coexistence may be characterized by degrees of tolerance and mutual respect in a society.